-Other symbols which have gained popularity are the Dome of the Rock, the monumental mosque on top of Temple Mount/Haram a Sharif and the keffiyeh, the local men's headdress and it's particular black and white design pattern.
+Other symbols which have gained popularity are the Dome of the Rock, the monumental mosque on top of Temple Mount/Haram a Sharif and the keffiyeh, the local men's headdress, and it's particular black and white design pattern.
 The Al-Aqsa Dome of the Rock has a more religious, Islamic significance, whereas the Keffiyeh is a nationalist symbol popularized by Palestinian leader Yasser Arafat, making it his hallmark and a widely used symbol and item.
 Top to bottom: Wall decorations on a Muslim's home in Jerusalem for returning from the pilgrimages to Mecca.
 They include silhouettes of the Kaaba in Mecca and of the Dome of the Rock, and an eight-pointed star, which is emerging as a new unifying Palestinian symbol. (photo: Tamar Hayardeni) The Zaatar pyramid at Al-Quds Spice store in the Jerusalem Souq. with the Dome of the Rock on top.
-A child holding up a model of the Mosque waring a Keffiyeh in a poster of the presidential guard, and finally, the emblem of the National Security Force.
-The symbol of the dome of the rock takes centerstage in the emblems of the Hamas and Islamic Jihad organizations.
+A child holding up a model of the Mosque wearing a Keffiyeh in a poster of the presidential guard, and finally, the emblem of the National Security Force.
+The symbol of the dome of the rock takes center stage in the emblems of the Hamas and Islamic Jihad organizations.

 The keffiyeh symbol.
 Today there is a merging of symbols of all movements in the spirit of Palestinian unity.
 Like on the Israeli side, Palestine, here, is the whole country.